Biała Przemsza: History

-In the years 1796-1806 Biała Przemsza was a border river between Prussian New Silesia and Austria, and in the years 1815-1914, on the stretch from Slavkov to Maczek, between Galicia and the Russian partition.
-In the years 1826-1831 it transported sheet metal and castings from the rolling mill near Sławków to the river port in Niwka.
+In the years 1796–1806 Biała Przemsza was a border river between Prussian New Silesia and Austria, and in the years 1815–1914, on the stretch from Slavkov to Maczek, between Galicia and the Russian partition.
+In the years 1826–1831 it transported sheet metal and castings from the rolling mill near Sławków to the river port in Niwka.
 Until 1839, a steam ship built by The Englishman Davy, called cheortopchajem by the inhabitants of coastal villages, was running on the White Cross.
-In the 19th century, smaller gallies were also operating along the river, carrying agricultural products and coal to the mouth of the River.
+In the 19th century, smaller galleys were also operating along the river, carrying agricultural products and coal to the mouth of the river.